 In children who are in the midst a severe eczema outbreak – red, itchy, inflamed and miserable, I will consider an alternative vaccine dosing schedule.
 I will then attempt to “drain” their inflammatory bucket by healing the gut, cleaning up the diet, reducing stress, managing histamines, etc. Once we have some space in the bucket, we can then vaccinate with less fear of a severe flair.

-Eczema and Covid-19 Infection
+Eczema and Covid-19 Infection or Vaccine

 Current data does NOT show that eczema patients are at increased risk of Covid-19 infection or severe complications from an infection.
 However, 16-20% of patients with Covid-19 infection will have skin manifestations of their disease – typically a papular rash.
 Sometimes a skin rash is the first sign of a new Covid infection.
 Of note, it can be difficult to tell if a rash is viral versus a transient eczema episode.
 Additionally, one study showed that 43% of patients with underlying eczema had worsening of their eczema symptoms during their covid infection.